-Oliver's does not have material exposures to environmental and social sustainability risks.
-Oliver's mission is to increase consciousness for positive social and environmental impacts from people's food choices.
-Oliver's approach is to provide a healthy, fresh food alternative to traditional fast food for travellers on Australia's major arterial highways.
-Oliver's is believed to be the world's first certified organic fast food chain and provides its customers with premium quality, "real" food that is fresh and natural, free from additives and preservatives.
-Oliver's is passionate about nutrition and the benefits of eating well, and approximately 50% of the food and beverages sold at Oliver's sites is organically grown.
+The Company recognises material exposures to certain environmental and social sustainability risks for example, fires and global pandemics, and it strives to manage those risks in a commercially sustainable way.
+The Company's mission is to increase consciousness for positive social and environmental impacts from people's food choices.
+The Company's approach is to provide a healthy, fresh food alternative to traditional fast food for travelers on Australia's major arterial highways.
+The Company is believed to be the world's first certified organic fast food chain and provides its customers with premium quality, "real" food that is fresh and natural, free from additives and preservatives.
+The Company is passionate about nutrition and the benefits of eating well, and approximately 50% of the food and beverages sold at the Company sites are organically grown.
 This philosophy is a key part of managing any social sustainability and environmental risks.
-Oliver's also actively works to minimise waste and monitors performance in this area closely.
+The Company also actively works to minimise waste and monitors performance in this area closely.